Liaoqitian/Exam-Generation/questions/python/slice-of-string-range-MC/README.md

 # Who wants a slice of Python String?
 Me!
 Me!
-> Tests for skills on string slicing (Fill In The Blank Version)
+> Tests for skills on string slicing (Multiple Choice Version)

 ## Table of Contents
 - [Variants](#variants)